-Artists spend hours in a studio, closet, at a corner table, depending on the available space, creating art.
+Artists spend hours in a studio, closet, at a corner table, a space, creating art.
 Alone.

 I stare at a blank canvas.
-Quiet or entrancing music plays in the background.
+Quiet, entrancing music plays in the background.
 Thoughts of food, lunch, dinner, breakfast slip by without notice.
 Hubby comes in.

 “Have you decided what we’ll have for: